GrzegorzOpara/SimpleSqlWorkloadGenerator/README.md

 ## Getting Started

 Download the Invoke-SqlWorkload.ps1 along with the SqlScripts folder.
+At this point there is only one sample file with queries (StackOverflow2010_queries.sql) in SqlScripts folder.
+The script is based on StackOverflow2010 databases (it can be dwonloaded from here: https://www.brentozar.com/archive/2018/01/updated-and-smaller-stack-overflow-demo-databases/).

 ### Prerequisites